 If you were prescribed antibiotics, take them as directed until they are gone.

-Avoid heat and sweating as much as possible.
+Stay out of the heat as much as possible.

 If you smoke, consider quitting.